SAFEGUARDING

 Company Number: 13266881

-The Company has adopted this safeguarding children policy and expects every adult working or helping at Company to support it and comply with it.
-Consequently this policy shall apply to all staff, managers, trustees, directors, volunteers, students or anyone working on behalf of Company.
+The Company has adopted this safeguarding children policy and expects every adult working or helping for the Company to support it and comply with it.
+Consequently this policy shall apply to all staff, managers, trustees, directors, volunteers, students or anyone working on behalf of the Company.

 PURPOSE OF THIS POLICY

-This policy is intended to protect children who receive any service from us, including those who are the children of adults who may receive services from us.
-Under this policy, the term children shall mean any person who is under eighteen years of age.
+This policy is intended to protect children who receive any service from us, including children of adults who receive services from us.
+Under this policy, the term “children” shall mean any person who is under eighteen years of age.

 The Company believes that no child or young person should experience abuse or harm and is committed to the protection of children and young people.
-This policy is intended to provide guidance and overarching principles to those who represent us as volunteers or staff, to guide our approach to child protection and safeguarding.
+This policy provides guidance and overarching principles to those who represent us as volunteers or staff, to guide our approach to child protection and safeguarding.

 THE RISKS TO CHILDREN